BUTT ERFLIES

 Zerynthia polyxena (Denis et Schiffermuller, 1775)

-The wingspan is 47–50 mm.
+Wingspan 47–50 mm.

 BUTTERFLIES OF THE RED DATA BOOK OF KAZAKHSTAN